-Garlic Roasted Red Potatoes are an easy, flavorful side dish perfect for a weeknight or holiday meal that are crispy, fluffy and full of flavor.
+Garlic Roasted Red Potatoes are an easy, flavorful side, that are crispy, fluffy and flavorful.
+Perfect to serve with any tonight’s dinner!

 Crispy, yummy Garlic Roasted Red Potatoes are fantastic and easy to make, plus they’re perfect if you add a little sour cream to the top.
 I’m sure this will end up being one of your favorite recipes to go with any yummy main dish you can think up, from weeknights to Thanksgiving dinner.